 According to local legend, a priest was murdered at the site when an outpost of Mission San Luis Rey stood near the adobe (one variation holds that the killing was done by local Indians being used as forced labor for the mission).

-One of the best noted accounts of paranormal came from author Jerome Baumgartner in “Rancho Santa Margarita Remembered.”
-Baumgartner, was great grandson to co-owner Richard o’Neill in the late 1800’s.
+One of the best-noted accounts of the paranormal came from author Jerome Baumgartner in “Rancho Santa Margarita Remembered.”
+Baumgartner, was a great-grandson to co-owner Richard O’Neill in the late 1800s.
 Baumgartner recounts, recounts a family story about two women who saw a pair of Franciscan monks standing in their room in the adobe.
 As the frightened women grabbed each other, the monks said, “Be calm, my children” and drifted from the room.
-Elena Patricia Alderete, niece of Ruth Magee (whose family leased the property from 1888 to 1967 and raised beans on the surrounding land so successfully that one Jane Magee was known as “The Bean Queen”), visited Las Flores during the 1950s and ’60s, and remembers tales of a female ghost who roamed the building’s upper story.
+Elena Patricia Alderete, the niece of Ruth Magee (whose family leased the property from 1888 to 1967 and raised beans on the surrounding land so successfully that one Jane Magee was known as “The Bean Queen”), visited Las Flores during the 1950s and ’60s and remembers tales of a female ghost who roamed the building’s upper story.
 One rumor has it that the woman was a resident who died of a wasting disease, possibly tuberculosis, on the premises.

 The most recent accounts of the paranormal ghost haunt seem to be witnessed by Marines stationed at Area 41 Camp Pendleton.

-Second story room in one of the barracks is haunted by the ghost of a Marine.
+Some claim the paranormal ghost haunt is based on the suicide of one marine, in the second upstairs barracks.
+The second-story room in one of the barracks is haunted by the ghost of a Marine.
 He shot himself after finding out his fiance left him.
 The ghost moves furniture, hums the song to “Jeopardy”, and has struck another Marine sleeping in the room.
 People in the room feel the ghost is there watching them.